OpenType/opentype-layout/proposals/complex_contextual.md

 Type   | Name                 | Description
 ------ |-----------           |--------------------------
-uint16 | numTransitions       | Number of transitions
-Offset | ChainAction          | Action for a final state may be NULL struct | ClassNode[]          | Array of numTransitions ClassNode
+Offset | ChainAction          | Action for a final state.
+May be NULL uint16 | numTransitions       | Number of transitions struct | ClassNode[]          | Array of numTransitions ClassNode

 A ChainNode represents both action and comparison.
 During matching the ClassNode array is searched for